sm0bin/tutor-finder/README.md

-# Tuition Master Website
+# TutorHive Website

-Welcome to the Tuition Master website!
+Welcome to the TutorHive website!
 This readme.md file provides an overview of the website's features, design, and important information.
 Please refer to this document for a better understanding of the project.

 ## Key Features